 attended or directed.
 It has been the honor that was bestowed upon me when I

 was given the Meneve Dunham Award for Excellence in Teaching.
 This validated

 the place of priority that teaching continues to have in my heart!

 Clarke’s Impact on Norm:

-only be understood backwards but must be lived forwards" by Soren Kierkegaard
+only be understood backwards, but it must be lived forwards.”
+Soren Kierkegaard